 For more information and for customised arrangements, please contact Boschendal on (021) 870 4293.

 Farewell, Boschendal, until our next meeting…

-As always, the memory of our day (and carriage ride) at Boschendal will stay with me for a very long time to come, tucked away carefully into my memory banks.
+As always, the memory of the day at Boschendal will stay with me for a very long time to come, tucked away carefully into my memory banks.

 And I hope that, if you haven’t already, soon you, too, will get to experience the very best this amazing Franschhoek wine estate has to offer… Until our next meeting, Boschendal, farewell.